CreatorB/creatorb.github.io/_posts/2015-11-02-Pondokprogrammer-Mobile-Development-Repository.markdown

 title	: "Mobile-dev Repo"
 date   	: 2015-11-02 08:38:40
 tags	: portfolio
-description: "mobile-dev repo, actually it's home directory code of some android developer tutorials on pondokprogrammer.com"
+description: "mobile-dev repo, actually it's home directory code of some android developer tutorials on pondokprogrammer.com ."
-comments: true
+comments: false
 ---

 When you find good places for the next beginners step, maybe here is it.
 Lets clone and modified, happy coding.